 Corn Starch - Using corn starch in the filling is essential to your Mocha Meringue Pie filling setting.
 That means, when you cut a rich, luscious slice, it will hold its shape!

-Eggs – The egg yolks in the filling also are essential for this easy chocolate meringue pie with espresso to stand tall.
+Eggs - The egg yolks in the filling also are essential for this easy chocolate meringue pie with espresso to stand tall.
 And egg white is what meringue is!
-You can substitute aquafaba for the egg white to make the meringue (aquafaba is the liquid from a can of chickpeas – for measurements, check out my FREE substitutions guide!).
-You can make extra meringue if you’re like me and like mile high meringue pie, or you can cut it back if you want just a hint.
+You can substitute aquafaba for the egg white to make the meringue (aquafaba is the liquid from a can of chickpeas).
+You can make extra meringue if you're like me and like mile high meringue pie, or you can cut it back if you want just a hint.

 How to make this recipe